stewamag/Heart_Disease/README.md

 ## Visualizations:

-We incorporated our Tableau visualizations into our [Google Slides](https://docs.google.com/presentation/d/1cJC_sjUArMiMfbOxWKrwwbX-4j2tHW_1R3M52RUsq64/edit?usp=sharing) as well as our [webpage]().
+We incorporated our Tableau visualizations into our [Google Slides](https://docs.google.com/presentation/d/1cJC_sjUArMiMfbOxWKrwwbX-4j2tHW_1R3M52RUsq64/edit?usp=sharing) as well as our flask webpage.

 ## Description of the data exploration phase of the project: